 PRO TIP: Line your dehydrator trays with parchment paper before you put your plantain chips into the dehydrator.
 If you place the plantain chips directly onto the trays, they will stick to the trays, and it will be hard to peel the chips from the tray.

 Should I Use Green Or Ripe Plantains For Plantain Chips?

 When it comes to green and ripe plantains, there are many conflicting views.
 The way I approach this subject is biased based on my preference for frying ripe plantains.

-I know what you are thinking; what does frying plantains have to do with dehydrating plantains?
-Let me explain; I grew up eating fried plantains which are pretty common throughout the Caribbean.
+I know what you are thinking; what does frying plantain have to do with dehydrating plantain?
+Let me explain; I grew up eating fried plantain which are pretty common throughout the Caribbean.

-We always used ripe plantains in my family, so it is second nature for me to use them to make dehydrated plantain chips.
+We always used ripe plantain in my family, so it is second nature for me to use them to make plantain chips.
 When selecting plantains, make sure they are soft but firm.
 If the plantain is too soft or mushy, it will be harder to slice into thin slices.

-While you can use green plantains to make dehydrated plantain chips, I would not recommend it.
+While you can use green plantain to make plantain chips, I would not recommend it.

 Green plantains are very hard to peel.
 Even if you cut both ends of the plantain, cut a slit down the middle, you will still have a hard time separating the peel from the plantain.